-Definition: The Congressional Budget Office (CBO) is a bipartisan agency that analyzes the economy for the U.S. Congress.
+The Congressional Budget Office is a bipartisan federal agency that analyzes the economy for the U.S. Congress.
 It also assists the House and Senate Budget Committees.
-It reviews the President's annual budget.
-That's submitted by the Office of Management and Budget (OMB) each February.
+It reviews the president's annual budget.
+It also reports on the deficit impact of every important piece of legislation.

 The CBO Director reports to the leaders of the House and Senate.
 He or she serves for four-year terms.
-The agency employs about 230 people, primarily economists and public policy analysts.
+The agency employs about 265 people, primarily economists, and public policy analysts.

 What the CBO Does